webaverse-studios/lore-engine/datasets/data/chats.md

 SCILLIA LEAVES the CHAT

 Type: Chat
+# Name:
-Name: Strange fruit
+Strange fruit
+# Description:
-Description: Piper and Joji find a strange fruit, Piper eats it, and hilarity ensues.
+Piper and Joji find a strange fruit, Piper eats it, and hilarity ensues.
-Chat:
+# Chat:
 PIPER and JOJI ENTER the chat
-Chat:
 Piper: Do you see that?
 PIPER SENDS an image of "a strange alien fruit"
 Joji: What?